Lung Cancer Screening

 Is lung cancer screening covered by insurance?

-Lung cancer screening for those who meet the criteria are covered by some insurance programs.
-Since lung cancer screening is still a new approach not all insurance carriers have established coverage policies.
+Lung cancer screening for those who meet the requirements is covered by some insurance programs.
+Since lung cancer screening is still new, not all insurance carriers have established coverage policies.
 Check with your specific health plan to find out if you have coverage.

 To learn more about lung cancer screening